+Student Name: dent Name: Date of Birth:

+T

-Functional Performance Accommodation(s) Recommendation(s)
+Functional Performance (If appropriate) Accommodation(s) Recommendation(s)

-(If appropriate) Career/Vocational
+Career/Vocational T

-Social Skills and Behavior 1
+Social Skills and Behavior

 Communication

 Self-Advocacy Skills

-Sch-Auvocacy Skins

-Independent Living Skills
+Independent Living Skills T

 Medical/Family Concerns

+nacura unity concerns

 Postsecondary Goals:

-Postsecondary Education/Training Goal:
+Postsecondary Education/Training Goal 1

+requirements and meeting college adm ission requirements. program based on completion of graduation

-1.2.
-Student will be prepared to participate in a two- to four-year postsecondary education program based on completion of graduation requirements and meeting college admission requirements.
-2.2.
-Student will be prepared to participate in a long-term certificate pathway or long-term apprenticeship program based on completion of graduation requirements and meeting certificate program requirements and/or apprenticeship requirements.
-3.2.
+completion of graduation requirements in a long-term certificate pathway or long- and meeting certificate program requirement ents and/or apprenticeship requirements.

 Student will be prepared to participate in a short-term certificate pathway program or pre-apprenticeship program based on completion of graduation requirements and meeting certificate program requirements and/or pre-apprenticeship requirements.
-4.2.

 Student will be prepared to participate in on-the-job training based on completion of IEP goals, high school program, and submission of application for supported employment.
-5.2.

 Student will participate in time-limited pre-employment services in order to prepare student to participate in Supported Employment services.

-6. Other: Write an appropriate goal for the student based on the needed Transition Services.
+Other: Write an appropriate goal for the student based on the needed Transition Services.

 Recommendations to assist the student in meeting this goal:

-Detailed information about the goal Recommendations to assist in meeting this goal
+Detailed information about the goal.
+Recommendations to assist i n meeting this goal.